2004 Stanley Cup playoffs: (4) Toronto Maple Leafs vs. (5) Ottawa Senators

 The Toronto Maple Leafs entered the playoffs as the fourth seed in the Eastern Conference with 103 points.
 Ottawa qualified as the fifth seed earning 102 points during the regular season.
 This was the fourth playoff series in five years between these two teams, and the fourth series overall, Toronto won all three previous meetings.
-They last met in the 2002 Eastern Conference Semifinals where Toronto won in seven games.
+They last met in the 2002 Eastern Conference semifinals where Toronto won in seven games.
 Toronto won this year's six game regular season series earning nine of twelve points during the season.

 The Maple Leafs eliminated the Senators in seven games.
+Ed Belfour had three shutouts in the series against the Senators.
 In game one Ottawa scored two power-play goals 38 seconds apart in the second period to pull out a 4–2 victory.
-The Maple Leafs came through with 2–0 win on the strength of a 31-save shutout by Ed Belfour in game two.
+The Maple Leafs came through with 2–0 win on the strength of a 31-save shutout by Belfour in game two.
 Toronto won game three 2–0 as Ed Belfour shutout Ottawa again.
 Ottawa finally scored late in the first period of game four and they would add three more goals to win the game 4–1.
 Tie Domi scored the game-winning goal in game five and Ed Belfour posted his third shutout of the series in yet another 2–0 Toronto victory.
 Ottawa won game six 2–1 in double-overtime as Mike Fisher scored at 1:47.
 In game seven, Ottawa goaltender Patrick Lalime gave up two goals to Joe Nieuwendyk before being pulled after the first period and replaced by backup Martin Prusek, as Toronto earned a series-clinching 4–1 win.
-This remains to date the Maple Leafs’ last postseason series win.
+This was the Maple Leafs' last postseason series win until 2023, and remains the last time they won the seventh game of a playoff series.